Lead and Copper Rule

 Use these WQP report templates to report sampling results to EGLE.
 Choose the appropriate template based upon whether or not your system has corrosion control treatment.

-- Water Quality Parameter Report for Systems WITH Corrosion Control Treatment (Word)
+- Water Quality Parameter Report for Systems WITH Corrosion Control Treatment (PDF) and (Word)

-- Water Quality Parameter Report for Systems WITHOUT Corrosion Control Treatment (Word)
+- Water Quality Parameter Report for Systems WITHOUT Corrosion Control Treatment (PDF) and (Word)

 Distribution System Materials Inventory (DSMI)